 Scientific Names: Arthurdendyus triangulatus (formerly Artioposthia triangulata)

 The New Zealand Flatworm, Arthurdendyus triangulatus, was first sighted in Northern Ireland in 1963 and probably arrived in the root-ball of a plant.
+At the time a local nurseryman had links to the antipodes exploiting the different seasional cycles to source his stock - he eventually sold up and emigrated to New Zealand.
 It has since spread all over the British Isles, but sightings are still more concentrated in Northern Ireland and Scotland.
 It lives on earthworms and will greatly reduce their population, sometimes to below detectable levels - research by the Agri-Food & Biosciences Institute of N. Ireland in 2013, found it reduces earthworm numbers by 20 per cent.

 Observations in parts of Scotland have shown that in some areas the earthworms are not wiped out and a sort of equilibrium is reached.
 In some places the flatworms appeared to die out.
-This is thought to occur in drier regions as the flatworm prefers wet conditions.
+This is thought to occur in drier regions as the flatworm prefers damp conditions as it originates from woodland areas.
 I have found that they like the damp air pockets in stone-filled land drains and hardcore infill.
 Egg capsules are usually quite numerous in these spots if an area is infested.
 Unfortunately this could be a way for them to spread in pasture.
 Most are just empty cases and may have been carried there by a predator.

 At rest.
 The front is the more pointed end when it is moving